November 25, 2025

 Check for:

-Step 6: Look for Multi-Functional + Modular Designs
+Step 6: Look for Multi-Functional and Modular Designs

-Think adjustable shelving, modular sofas, universal hardware, replaceable cushions, stuff that grows with a space instead of being replaced.
+Examples include adjustable shelving, modular sofas, universal hardware, replaceable cushions, and furniture systems that can be reconfigured instead of replaced.

 Step 7: Verify End-of-Life Responsibility